dschmenk/PLASMA/README.md

 Both the Pascal and Java VMs used a bytecode to hide the underlying CPU architecture and offer platform agnostic application execution.
 The application and tool chains were easily moved from platform to platform by simply writing a bytecode interpreter and small runtime to translate the higher level constructs to the underlying hardware.
 The performance of the system was dependent on the actual hardware and efficiency of the interpreter.
 Just-in-time compilation wasn't really an option on small, 8-bit systems.
 FORTH, on the other hand, was usually implemented as a threaded interpreter.
 A threaded interpreter will use the address of functions to call as the code stream instead of a bytecode, eliminating one level of indirection with a slight increase in code size.
 The threaded approach can be made faster at the expense of another slight increase in size by inserting an actual Jump SubRoutine opcode before each address, thus removing the interpreter's inner loop altogether.

-All three systems were implemented using stack architecture.
+All three of these systems were implemented using a stack architecture.
 Pascal and Java were meant to be compiled high-level languages, using a stack machine as a simple compilation target.
 FORTH was meant to be written directly as a stack-oriented language, similar to RPN on HP calculators.
 The 6502 is a challenging target due to its unusual architecture so writing a bytecode interpreter for Pascal and Java results in some inefficiencies and limitations.
 FORTH's inner interpreter loop on the 6502 tends to be less efficient than most other CPUs.
 Another difference is how each system creates and manipulates its stack.
 Pascal and Java use the 6502 hardware stack for all stack operations.
 Unfortunately the 6502 stack is hard-limited to 256 bytes.
 However, in normal usage this isn't too much of a problem as the compilers don't put undue pressure on the stack size by keeping most values in global or local variables.
 FORTH creates a small stack using a portion of the 6502's zero page, a 256 byte area of low memory that can be accessed with only a byte address and indexed using either of the X or Y registers.
 With zero page, the X register can be used as an indexed, indirect address and the Y register can be used as an indirect, indexed address.

 ## A New Approach

-PLASMA takes an approach that uses the best of all the above implementations to create a unique, powerful and efficient platform for developing new applications on the Apple I, II, and III.
+PLASMA takes an approach that uses the best of all the above implementations to create a unique, powerful and efficient platform for developing new applications on the Apple 1, II, and ///.
 One goal was to create a very small VM runtime, bytecode interpreter, and module loader.
 The decision was made early on to implement a stack-based architecture duplicating the approach taken by FORTH.
 Space in the zero page would be assigned to a 16-bit, 16-element evaluation stack, indexed by the X register.

 A simple compiler was written so that higher-level constructs could be used and global/local variables would hold values instead of using clever stack manipulation.
 Function/procedure frames would allow for local variables, but with a limitation - the frame could be no larger than 256 bytes.
 By enforcing this limitation, the function frame could easily be accessed through a frame pointer value in zero page, indexed by the Y register.
 The call stack uses the 6502's hardware stack resulting in the same 256-byte limitation imposed by the hardware.
 However, extending the call sequence to save and restore the return address in the function frame could lift this limitation.
 This was not done initially for performance reasons and simplicity of implementation.
 Even with these limitations, recursive functions can be effectively implemented.

-One of the goals of PLASMA was to allow for intermixing of functions implemented as bytecode, or native code.
+One of the goals of PLASMA was to allow for intermixing of functions implemented as either bytecode or native code.
 Taking a page from the FORTH playbook, a function call is implemented as a native subroutine call to an address.
 If the function is in bytecode, the first thing it does is call back into the interpreter to execute the following bytecode (or a pointer to the bytecode).
 Function call parameters are pushed onto the evaluation stack in order they are written.
 The first operation inside of the function call is to pull the parameters off the evaluation stack and put them in local frame storage.
 Function callers and callees must agree on the number of parameters to avoid stack underflow/overflow.
 All functions return a value on the evaluation stack regardless of it being used or not.

-The bytecode interpreter is capable of executing code in main memory or banked/extended memory, increasing the available code space and relieving pressure on the limited 64K of addressable data memory.
-In the Apple IIe with 64K expansion card, the IIc, and the IIgs, there is an auxiliary memory that swaps in and out for the main memory in chunks.
+The bytecode interpreter is capable of executing code in main memory or banked/extended memory, increasing the available code space and relieving pressure on the limited 64K of addressable data memory in the 6502 architecture.
+In the Apple IIe with 64K expansion card, the IIc, and the IIgs, there is auxiliary memory that swaps in and out for the main memory in banks.
 The interpreter resides in the Language Card memory area that can easily swap in and out the $0200 to $BFFF memory bank.
-The module loader will move the bytecode into the auxiliary memory and fix up the entry points to reflect the bytecode location.
+The module loader will move the bytecode into this auxiliary memory and fix up the entry points to reflect the bytecode location.
 The Apple /// has a sophisticated extended addressing architecture where bytecode is located and interpreted.

 Lastly, PLASMA is not a typed language.
 Just like assembly, any value can represent a character, integer, or address.
 It's the programmer's job to know the type.
 Only bytes and words are known to PLASMA.
 Bytes are unsigned 8-bit quantities, words are signed 16-bit quantities.
 All stack operations involve 16 bits of precision.